fosternt/fosternt.github.io/_pages/research.md

 * "Blind Man's Bluff?
 Deterrence and the Role of Attribution in Cyber Attacks."

-* "Blind Man's Bluff: Deterrence and the Role of Attribution in Hybrid Threats"

 * "The (Political) Economy of Repression: Repression, Redistribution and Alliance Formation in the Middle East and North Africa."